Game-Changing ADHD Cleaning Hacks You Need to Try

 Easiest Way to Clean Your Shower

-It’s taken me until into my 40’s to figure out how to clean my shower the easiest way.
-Even if you are using a non-toxic cleaner it feels like you have to spray so much to get the whole shower clean.
-I finally learned to wet the whole shower first either with your detachable shower head or you could fill a bucket with water to splash around.
-Then when you spray your cleaner of choice you will not have to spray as much.
-After that I really like to use an electric spin scrub brush but you could use any kind of scrubber.
-Then use your shower head or a bucket to rinse and then let it dry!
+It’s taken me until my 40’s to figure out how to clean my shower the easiest way.
+Even if you are using a non-toxic cleaner, it feels like you have to spray so much to get the whole shower clean.
+I finally learned to wet the whole shower first, either with your detachable shower head or you could fill a bucket with water to splash around.
+Then, when you spray your cleaner of choice, you will not have to spray as much.
+After that, I like to use an electric spin scrub brush but you could use any kind of scrubber.
+Then use your shower head or a bucket to rinse, and then let it dry!

 Let Things Soak – ADHD Cleaning Hacks